egch/1Z0-829-preparation/docs/pitfall.md

 - Optional.orElseThrow()
 ## Lambda
 - `var x = ()->"hello"` does not compile! - you cannot assign a lambda to a var
+- check the right symbol! it's -> NOT =>

+## Various
+- check if a field is final in the code